sarthak268/sarthak268.github.io/index.md

 - [Aug 20] Graduated from [IIIT-Delhi](https://www.iiitd.edu.in/) with Honors.
 - [Aug 19] Received Dean's Award for Excellent Academic Performance.
 - [Aug 19] Received Dean's Award for Innovation, Research, and Development.
+- [May 19] Joined SUTD Brain Lab as a Visiting Researcher -- working on disentangling video sequences using Gaussian process priors.
 - [May 19] [Indian National Academy of Engineering (INAE) Fellowship](https://www.inae.in/#)
 - [Aug 18] Placed 6th out of 70 International Teams: [AUVSI SUAS](https://suas-competition.org/), Maryland, USA.